Burial or cremation

 What is it?

 You can have a deceased person buried or cremated.
-For this you need permission from the municipality.
-Your funeral director usually arranges this for you.
+You will need permission from the municipality for this.
+Your funeral director will usually arrange this for you.

 How does it work?

-You may not bury or cremate the deceased until 36 hours after he or she dies at the earliest.
-And no later than 6 business days after the death.
+You may bury or cremate the deceased no earlier than 36 hours after his or her death.
+And no later than 6 working days after the death.

 Burial or cremation after 6 working days

-Burial or cremation after 6 working days requires permission from the mayor of the municipality and a doctor.
-For example, you may request permission for religious reasons.
-Or if relatives from a distant country want to attend the funeral.
+For burials or cremations after six working days, permission is required from the mayor of the municipality and a doctor.
+You can request permission for religious reasons, for example, or if family members from a distant country wish to attend the funeral.

 Burial or cremation within 36 hours

-If you want to bury or cremate the deceased within 36 hours, you need permission from:
+If you wish to bury or cremate the deceased within 36 hours, you will need permission from:

-Your funeral director requests permission from the municipality and also files a death notification.
-You do not have to do this yourself.
-Even if you want to bury or cremate the deceased earlier or request a postponement, your funeral director will arrange this for you.
+Your funeral director will request permission from the municipality and also register the death.
+You do not need to do this yourself.
+If you want to bury or cremate the deceased earlier or, conversely, request a postponement, your funeral director will arrange this for you.

 What do I need?